AUDITION WITH US

 I auditioned before and wasn’t cast.
 Can I audition again?

 Abso-freaking-lutely!
-We’d love to have you back - it’s really not unusual for people to audition more than once before getting cast, especially as the form isn’t one that’s widely known!
+We’d love to have you back - it’s really not unusual for people to audition more than once before getting cast, so trust us, you’re in good company.

 ———